About Us

 Magdalena Blanch-de Wilt

 A lawyer with extensive experience in both Government and the commercial sectors, Magda is Cyber Risk Advisory Lead for Herbert Smith Freehills.
-Magda helps leaders and boards prepare for, manage and recover from cyber incidents.
-She also advises on governance, risk, compliance and legal issues in cyber, data and emerging technology, such as AI and online safety.
-A graduate of the Australian National University, Magda lives in Melbourne and has two small children.
+Across 20 years in legal practice, Magda has specialised in governance, risk, compliance and legal issues centred around cyber, data, communications and emerging technology, including AI and online safety.
+A graduate of the Australian National University with a Masters in government and commercial law, Magda lives in Melbourne with her husband and two children.

 Director and Member of Finance, Risk and Audit Committee